Masterminds/glide/README.md

 # Glide: Managing Go Workspaces With Ease

-**WARNING:** Glide is experimental.

-*Never vendor again.* Glide is a tool for managing Go dependencies and [Go workspaces](http://golang.org/doc/code.html#GOPATH).
+*Never vendor again.* Glide is a tool for managing Go package dependencies and [Go workspaces](http://golang.org/doc/code.html#GOPATH).
 Subscribing to the view that each project should have its own GOPATH, Glide provides tools for versioning Go libraries and